Jay-2k02/ASAPP_Hack/README.md

 - **Scalability**:
   - The architecture is designed to be easily scalable, allowing for an increase in the database size as additional resources become available.
   - The integration with Qdrant and Cohere embeddings ensures smooth handling of larger datasets without significant structural changes.
-HOw do glu varience improve transformers techniques to prune depp nural networks

 ## API Endpoint
 ```